Smoked Rabbit

 Place pieces directly onto the smoker rack.

-Smoke rabbit for 5-6 hours until internal temperature reaches 160°F / 70°C. Measure temperature in the thickest part of the back thigh.
+Smoke rabbit for 1-2 hours until internal temperature reaches 160°F / 70°C. Measure temperature in the thickest part of the back thigh.
 Remove it from the smoker to a large platter.
 Tent with aluminum foil.
-Let rest for at least 10 minutes.
-In the first 5 minutes, internal temperature should raise to 165°F / 73°C.
+Let it rest for at least 10 minutes.
+In the first 5 minutes, the internal temperature should rise to 165°F / 73°C.

 What type of wood to use

-With mild flavored meats, like rabbit, poultry and seafood we prefer fruit woods.
-Apple, cherry or pecan are best.
+With mild flavored meats, like rabbit, poultry, and seafood, we prefer fruit woods.
+Apple, cherry, or pecan is best.

 What if I don’t own a smoker?